microsoft/Azure-Analytics-and-AI-Engagement/fabric/Readme-shell.md

 * In this Accelerator, we have converted real-time reports into static reports for the user's ease but have covered the entire process to configure real-time datasets.
 Using those real-time datasets, you can create real-time reports.
 * Make sure you use the same valid credentials to log into Azure and Power BI.
 * Once the resources have been set up, ensure that your AD user and synapse workspace have the “Storage Blob Data Owner” role assigned on the storage account name starting with “storage”.
+* **System Administrator** access is required in **Copilot Studio** to build and manage copilots, including creating agents, connecting data, and publishing them.
+Additionally, a separate environment should be created in Copilot Studio.
+For new tenants, ensure that billing is properly configured in Copilot Studio before proceeding with creating and publishing agents.
 * Review the [License Agreement](https://github.com/microsoft/Azure-Analytics-and-AI-Engagement/blob/main/CDP-Retail/license.md) before proceeding.

 >**Note:** This demo contains Power BI Copilot, pre-requisites of which can be found [HERE](https://github.com/microsoft/Azure-Analytics-and-AI-Engagement/blob/microsoftfabric/fabric/PowerBI%20Copilot/PowerBI%20Copilot%20Pre-requisites.md).